ladm99/media-dl/README.md

 yt-dlp is being used to download video, audio, and subs

+aria2c is being used to increase download speeds

 Should work with other websites like crunchyroll, but still has not been fully tested

 Windows only